loudflow/loudflow-service/README.md

 [![Architecture][architecture]](https://loudflow.com)

-This project is currently under construction and not ready for usage.
+This project is under construction and not ready for usage.
 Please stay tuned for updates.

 ### Built With